Thomasbehan/LesNet/README.md

 [![Demo](https://img.shields.io/badge/-Live_Demo-black?style=for-the-badge&logo=render)](https://skinvestigator.onrender.com/)

-Please note that the application enters a dormant state when not in use to conserve resources.
+<sub><i>Please note that the application enters a dormant state when not in use to conserve resources.
 This means it might take a moment to warm up when you first access the site.
-Rest assured, any initial slow loading is completely normal and the app will run smoothly after this brief wake-up period.
-Your patience is appreciated!
+Any initial slow down will ease after a moment.
+Thank you for your patience.
+</i></sub>

 ## Table of Contents
 - [Getting Started](#getting-started)